 The Town elected to comply early with GASB 45 and created an OPEB Trust, effective July 1, 2007 for post-employment health insurance for employees of the Town and Board of Education.
-Based upon an actuarial valuation, the required contribution (ARC) for fiscal year 2008 was \$555,000, which was made in July 2007.
-Contributions have been made annually since that date.
+Since that time, the Town has contributed 100% of the Annual Required Contribution ("ARC"), as detailed below.
+Over several meetings and in consultation with the actuary, the Board adopted a tiered funding policy which is tied to the funded ratio as shown in the following table.